mattiasgustavsson/libs/docs/app.md

 	app_input_t app_input( app_t* app )

-Returns a list of input events which occured since the last call to `app_input`.
+Returns a list of input events which occurred since the last call to `app_input`.
 Each input event can be of one of a list of types, and the `type` field of the `app_input_event_t` struct specifies which type the event is.
 The `data` struct is a union of fields, where only one of them is valid, depending on the value of `type`:
 * APP_INPUT_KEY_DOWN, APP_INPUT_KEY_UP, APP_INPUT_DOUBLE_CLICK - use the `key` field of the `data` union, which contains